cocide/PlasmaTrim-CLI/README.md

     * Shortened the code by moving common things into functions
     * Running with only a serial or path now prints the devices info
     * Let fade actually control the brightness based on user input or the saved brightness (oops, my bad, though I already did that)
-    * Shrank some variable sizes by meaningless amounts to make the program run unnoticeably lighter
+    * Shrank some variable sizes by meaningless amounts to make the program run unnoticeable lighter
 * The beginning - Oct 23 2012 - v0.1.0
     * Moved the project from bash.
 It supports all HID commands and fading to new colors.